jgesser/IpCamera/README.md

 The snapshot files are not deleted but are overwritten each time a gif is created.
 These files 'snapshotxx.jpg' can also be used by yourself to create and email Jpeg files also giving you a number to choose from in case your camera has delayed footage.
 The files are placed into the folder specified by the config `FFMPEG_OUTPUT`.
+You can now change the files name by using the channel ``gifFilename`` Just change the string in that channel and that is what the file will be called, handy if you want the date and time stamped into the file.

 **lastMotionType**